National Endowment for the Humanities (NEH) - Division of Public Programs

 -Employ appealing and accessible program formats that will actively engage the general public in learning.

-Production grants support the production and distribution of films, television programs, and radio programs or podcasts that promise to engage a broad public audience.
+Production grants (up to $650,000) support the production and distribution of documentary films, television programs, radio programs, and podcasts.

 Chairman’s Special Awards are offered for projects of exceptional significance, audience reach, and complexity.
 A Chairman’s Special Award project should examine important humanities ideas in new ways and promise to reach extremely large audiences.
 These goals can often be accomplished through combining a variety of program formats, forming creative collaborations among diverse institutions, and significantly expanding the scope and reach of the project.
 Note that Chairman’s Special Awards are offered only at the production stage—not at the development stage.